 Employees should use their permanent home address and a non-Ball State email address to enroll.

-Yes, the screening is only available to currently enrolled Ball State students and employees physically located in the state of Indiana.
-At this time, virtual services are not available across state lines because our clinicians aren’t licensed to practice in other states outside of Indiana.
+Yes, the screening is only available to currently enrolled Ball State students and employees physically located in the State of Indiana.
+At this time, virtual services are not available across state lines because our clinicians aren’t licensed to practice in other states.